Windows OS Hub

 Error description: Could not find the Database Engine startup handle.

-To fix the SQL Server install error:
+To fix SQL Server installation error:

 4. Continue the SQL Server installation.
 The error shouldn’t appear again.

-1. Run the SQL Server Configuration Manager and go to SQL Server Services;
+1. Run the SQL Server Configuration Manager and go to SQL Server Services

 2. Click SQL Server (MSSQLSERVER), then click Browse and in the “This account” field specify the account, under which the service must be run, or use a gMSA (Group Managed Service Account).
 Enter the user password and save the changes; Changing The SQL Server Service Account In SQL

-3. Restart SQL Server services.
+3. Restart SQL Server services

-This method will help you to fix the “Could not find the Database Engine startup handle” error during the installation of any SQL Server versions (2016, 2014, 2012 or 2008 r2).
+These methods can help you fix the “Could not find the Database Engine startup handle” with any version of SQL Server (2022, 2019, 2016, 2014, 2012, or 2008 r2).

 Facebook Twitter Google + Pinterest